 One of the requirements for these types of visas is showing that you will return to your native country, with ties to home such as employment and/or financial assets there considered proof.
 In other words, the point of the visitor visa is that you’re not arriving in Canada specifically to work.

 Keep in mind that the Immigration Canada will soon require all visitors to have an Electronic Travel Authorization to visit the country as of September 29th, 2016, regardless of whether you're arriving to work or to visit as a tourist.

 Applying To Work While In Canada

 When you’re within the borders of the country as a visitor, the majority of applications to work within Canada will be immediately denied.
 Essentially, while you’re in Canada as a visitor, there are only specific circumstances that will allow you to apply.

 According to Immigration, Refugees and Citizenship Canada (IRCC), you may apply for a work permit within Canada under these circumstances:

-- A valid study or work permit is held by your spouse or parents.
+- A valid work or study permit is held by your spouse or parents.

 - You want to apply for a permit for a different type of employment while possessing a permit for your current work.

 - You possess a temporary resident permit with a validity longer than half a year.

-- As an applicant for permanent resident status while within Canada, you pass stages in the process that allow you to apply for a work permit.
+- As an applicant for permanent residence status while within Canada, you pass stages in the process that allow you to apply for a work permit.

 You’ll need to pay fees and sort out which offices you must apply through for the work permit.
 Even if you’re allowed to apply while inside Canada, you may need to submit this application to an embassy that’s located within your home country.